Edited by: Keri Stooksbury

 Depending on which credit card you have, a Priority Pass Select membership could entitle you to unlimited visits for yourself and 2 extra guests for free!
-Remember to ensure you enroll, if applicable, through your card’s benefit page.
+Remember to enroll, if applicable, through your card’s benefits page.

 Our favorite card to help you get a complimentary Priority Pass Select membership is The Platinum Card® from American Express.

-In fact, this is the best card in the world for lounge membership because it confers access to the Global Lounge Collection, which includes The Centurion Lounge Network (including International American Express Centurion Lounges), Delta Sky Club (when flying Delta), Escape Lounges – The Centurion Studio Partner, Lufthansa Lounges, Plaza Premium Lounges, and Priority Pass Select.
+This is the best card in the world for lounge membership because, in addition to Priority Pass Select, it confers access to the Global Lounge Collection, which includes The Centurion Lounge Network (including International American Express Centurion Lounges), Delta Sky Club (when flying Delta), Escape Lounges – The Centurion Studio Partner, Lufthansa Lounges, and Plaza Premium Lounges.

-Other cards with a complimentary Priority Pass Select membership include The Business Platinum Card® from American Express, Capital One Venture X Card, Chase Sapphire Reserve®, Hilton Honors American Express Aspire Card, and Marriott Bonvoy Brilliant® American Express® Card.
+Other cards with a complimentary Priority Pass Select membership include The Business Platinum Card® from American Express, Capital One Venture X Rewards Credit Card, Chase Sapphire Reserve®, and Marriott Bonvoy Brilliant® American Express® Card.

 Opening Hours: Monday from 10 a.m. to 2 a.m., Tuesday to Sunday from 9 a.m. to 11 p.m.

-The SkyTeam Lounge at YVR is the best Priority Pass lounge in the world, in our opinion.
+The SkyTeam Lounge at YVR is possibly the best Priority Pass lounge in the world.

 This fantastic lounge is comparable to international business class lounges and comes fully loaded with excellent amenities and facilities.

-This lounge measures 5,600 square feet large and has seating for around 130 guests — its cornerstone amenity is the food station with made-to-order dishes like noodle soup and dim sum.
-This area also has more than 10 wines at the self-serve bar, as well as other alcohol choices served from 9 a.m. to 4 p.m. daily (10 a.m. to 4 p.m. on Mondays).
+It measures 5,600 square feet and has seating for around 130 guests.
+The cornerstone amenity is the food station with made-to-order dishes such as noodle soup and dim sum.
+This area also has more than 10 wines at the self-serve bar, as well as other alcohols served from 9 a.m. to 4 p.m. daily (10 a.m. to 4 p.m. on Mondays).

-You’ll find 2 full shower suites that come with amenities like shampoo, soap, and towels.
+There are 2 full shower suites that come with amenities like shampoo, soap, and towels.
 There’s free high-speed Wi-Fi plus a handful of lounge chairs for comfortable naps.
-Perhaps the best part is that this lounge is kept very clean at all times — just bear in mind that this lounge is not accessible on flights from Vancouver to the U.S.
+Perhaps the best part is that this lounge is kept spotless at all times.
+Remember that this lounge is not accessible on flights from Vancouver to the U.S.